 20. Allen Shelton

-Allen Shelton is a banjo player best known for his bluegrass and country music.
+Allen Shelton, a virtuoso banjo player known for his mastery of bluegrass music.
 He has been playing the banjo since he was a young child, and has released over 25 albums in his career.
+Born in the heart of bluegrass country in Kentucky, Shelton was immersed in the rich tradition of Appalachian music from an early age.

 21. Eric Weissberg